dfrnt-labs/terminusdb-docs-static/src/app/docs/schema-reference-guide/page.md

 ### @type

 The `@type` of the object.
-At the schema level, this is one of: `Enum`, `Class`, `TaggedUnion` and `Unit`.
+At the schema level, this is one of: `Enum`, `Class`, `TaggedUnion`, `Foreign` and `Unit`.
+Classes can be subdivided into document classes and subdocument classes, where only document classes can be instantiated.

 ### @metadata

 If you would like to add arbitrary JSON structured metadata to a class, you can place it in the `@metadata` field of the class.
 This can be used to direct various approaches to display of the class, or associated information for backend or front-ends which may have different requirements.

 It is generally good practice to keep important metadata one level deeper in a JSON object so as to leave space for other kinds of metadata.
 For instance:

 ```json
 { "@type" : "Class",